Elizabeth Zagatta-Allison, MDiv, LMFT, PhD

 Liz Zagatta-Allison practices pastoral psychotherapy and is a licensed marital and family therapist at the Pastoral Center for Healing in Nashville, TN.
 She holds a B.A. in Psychology from Princeton University, an M.Div. from Yale University Divinity School, a M.M.F.T. from Trevecca Nazarene University, and a Ph.D. in Religion (Religion, Psychology and Culture) from Vanderbilt University.
 Liz has spoken at churches, in academic contexts, and in the local community on the importance of comprehensive sexual ethics and education, on how anxiety impacts and shapes individuals and systems, including congregations, and on family systems and their dynamics.

 Liz has served on the board of the Nashville Psychotherapy Institute (NPI), on the advisory board of the Justice Through Engagement Program at Vanderbilt Divinity School’s Carpenter Program in Religion, Gender and Sexuality, and as the Community Service Chair for Vanderbilt Alumni in Nashville.
-She currently lives in Nashville with her spouse, her twin daughters, and their pup Annie.
+She currently lives in Nashville with her spouse, her three daughters, and their pup Annie.